semmlerino/CurveEditor/docs/documentation.md

 - **Undo/Redo**: Support for undoing and redoing editing operations
 - **History Stack**: Maintains a history of changes for reverting

-## Enhanced Curve View Refactoring
+## Service-Based Refactoring

-The Enhanced Curve View component has been significantly refactored to improve code organization and maintainability:
+The application has been significantly refactored to use a service-based architecture for improved code organization and maintainability:

-1. **Dynamic Import Pattern**:
+1. **Standardized Import Pattern**:
-   - Methods in the EnhancedCurveView class now use dynamic imports to delegate functionality to utility classes
-   - Each method imports the appropriate utility class only when needed, reducing initialization overhead
+   - Core application components now import services using a consistent pattern
+   - Example: `from services.curve_service import CurveService`
+   - For backward compatibility, legacy imports are supported with alias syntax:
-   - Example: `from curve_view_operations import CurveViewOperations` at the method level
+     - `from services.curve_service import CurveService as CurveViewOperations`
-   - This approach allows for better separation of concerns while maintaining the class interface
+   - This approach ensures a smooth transition while maintaining a clear architecture

-2. **Method Delegation**:
+2. **Service Delegation**:
-   - Core functionality is implemented in utility classes but exposed through the EnhancedCurveView interface
+   - Core functionality is implemented in service classes with static methods
-   - The EnhancedCurveView class acts as a facade, providing a consistent API while delegating implementation
+   - UI components act as facades, providing a consistent API while delegating implementation to services
-   - This pattern reduces code duplication and centralizes implementation in specialized utility classes
+   - This pattern reduces code duplication and centralizes implementation in specialized service classes
-   - Methods like `update_point_position`, `findPointAt`, and `toggleGrid` now delegate to utility classes
+   - Methods like `update_point_position`, `find_point_at`, and `toggle_grid` now delegate to appropriate services

-3. **Duplicate Method Resolution**:
-   - Some methods appear multiple times in the class due to refactoring transitions
-   - Each instance delegates to the same utility class implementation
+3. **Legacy Code Handling**:
+   - Legacy operations files have been refactored in three ways:
+     - Renamed to `.deprecated` to clearly mark end-of-life
+     - Replaced with forward stubs that redirect to service implementations with deprecation warnings
+     - Fully migrated to new service classes
    - This approach maintains backward compatibility while moving toward a cleaner architecture

-4. **Utility Class Integration**:
+4. **Service Class Integration**:
-   - CurveViewOperations handles point manipulation, selection, and data management
+   - `CurveService` handles point manipulation, selection, and data management
-   - VisualizationOperations manages visual elements like grid, point radius, and timeline synchronization
+   - `VisualizationService` manages visual elements like grid, point radius, and timeline synchronization
+   - `CenteringZoomService` manages view centering and zoom operations
-   - Each utility class receives the EnhancedCurveView instance as its first parameter to access necessary properties
+   - Each service class typically receives relevant UI components as parameters to access necessary properties
+   - Services are designed to be stateless, with state maintained in the UI components

 ## Signal-Slot Architecture